rootkwak528/rootkwak528/README.md

 My native language is Python and I do web programming with Django.

-This year, I'm planning to practice JavaScript, the core language of the web front-end,
+This year, I'm planning to practice JavaScript, Vue.js,

 and learn a new advanced technology such as blockchain.